...As she turned and left, the merchant noticed something strange happen.

 6 “But – that great tale has been greatly twisted in both; for one would have you to worship the Vala with idols, and the other would have you enslaved to their ever changing rituals.
 7 No brother should enslave another’s mind or body!

-8 "Listen well when I tell that The One And Always will not always suffer truth to become a lie.
+8 "Listen well when I tell that Alno'Ilmana, The One Purpose And Always Truth, will not always suffer his truth to become a lie.
 9 For he shall come upon the world with great wrath, like a purging flood shall he wash his creation clean.
 With mighty earthquakes and consuming fires shall the wicked maters be cast low, 10 and the slave who seeks Eru alone, shall find him in the still small voice of love."

 11 By now the city guards and priest were gathering and listening to the teachings of Nadan.
 12 Then he added, “Leave all your distractions of this world behind you this day, come, and follow me.
-None who follow the manifestation of Eru’s will, shall ever falter in his love.”
+None who follow the manifestation of Alno's will, shall ever falter in his love.”
 With that, Nadan passed through the parting guards and priest as his men followed him out the southern gate.

 13 In that moment, even Ara-non abandoned his merchant’s cart, and never once did he ever look back with regret on that day.
-14 Thus it was, that even a foolish sinner the likes of Ara-non Om’shular was given hope, for he became the eighth follower of Nadan Om’dir, the healing prophet, who was the manifested Will of Eru.
+14 Thus it was, that even a foolish sinner the likes of Ara-non Om’shular was given hope, for he became the eighth follower of Nadan Om’dir, the healing prophet, who was the manifested Will of Alno'. .........

 No comments: